 Left of eye under glasses.

 Top crown left.
 Oh, that one is bad, bad, bad.

 “Let’s pray.”
 I’m always relieved to hear that, because I can itch while we’re praying.
 It was one of my earliest thoughts when I was young, that I could itch while praying.
 Later, on the stage playing the invitation, I realized that everyone sees you even when your eyes are closed in prayer.
 My freshman year in college, we talked about object permanence…the fact that something exists even when you don’t see it.
 I stored that thought away: I always need to hide my itching.

 If you think that was hard to read, imagine living it.

 Imagine a 7-year-old who can’t manage to sit still.

 Imagine a 20-something who is trying to draw no attention to herself on the stage at the Carpenter Center for a whole concert.

-Imagine a person who just looked at you funny, who cannot imagine what they did to earn an odd look from me (it wasn’t even meant for you—it was a reaction to sum inner compulsion).
+Imagine a person who just looked at you funny, who cannot imagine what they did to earn an odd look from you (yet you didn't even mean it for them—it was a reaction to some inner compulsion).

 Please, don’t pity me.
 I’ve been sick my whole life, and I’m (sort of) accustomed to it.

 But please, just imagine.
 Think about what it would be like to sit in a world where the mast cells within you fight a battle needlessly—fighting battles that don’t even need to be fought.